 - supporting spay/neuter programmes for the humane management of stray dog populations

-Through our work rescuing serious injury or sick dogs, we have become increasingly holistic in the care we give our dogs, as we’ve found natural methods aid in faster healing and also help with longevity and good health.
+Through our work rescuing serious injury and sick dogs, we have become increasingly holistic in the care we give our dogs, as we’ve found natural methods aid in faster healing and also help with longevity and good health.

-As a result of our positive experiences, K9 Rescue’s mission is to also promote holistic care and rawfeeding for improved health and longevity to improve the welfare of all dogs, through leading by example and giving advice, support and education.
+As a result of our positive experiences, K9 Rescue’s secondary mission is to also promote holistic care and rawfeeding for improved health and longevity to improve the welfare of all dogs, through leading by example and giving advice, support and education.

 Our aim is to treat body and soul as one… holistically